no6969el/iracing-x3d-tuning/README.md

 Adapted for dual-CCD from the single-CCD guide by [rcsracing93](https://rcsracing93.github.io/iracing-stutter-fix) · MIT licensed · share freely.

-SCRIPTS — iRacing Tuning Guide (Dual-CCD Ryzen X3D + NVIDIA)
+SCRIPTS — iRacing Tuning Guide (Ryzen X3D + NVIDIA)
 ============================================================
 EASIEST: double-click "Start-Tuning-Menu.bat" (one folder up) for an interactive menu that runs all of these for you and handles core numbers